-The most common risk factors associated with worse COVID-19 outcomes are older age, male sex, and comorbidities—having more than one health condition or disease at the same time—including diabetes, hypertension, and cardiovascular disease.
-The prevalence of several risk factors has increased in recent decades.
+The most common risk factors associated with worse COVID-19 outcomes are older age, male sex, and comorbidities including diabetes, hypertension, and cardiovascular disease.
+The prevalence of several of these risk factors has increased in recent decades.
 The U.S. adult population aged 65 and older increased by 58 percent, from 31 million in 1990 to 50 million in 2017.
 Worsening trends in diet, body weight, and activity also led to an increase in diabetes prevalence among those 65 and older, from 10 percent in 1990 to 19 percent in 2017.

 By December 2021, more Americans had died during the COVID-19 pandemic than during the 1918 influenza pandemic

 On the flipside, health-care innovations introduced in recent decades have improved control of COVID-19-related risk factors.
 For people with diabetes, continuous glucose monitoring devices can facilitate rapid treatment decisions and reduce acute diabetes-related complications, leading to improved health outcomes.
-The rate of good glycemic control—a measure of diabetes management—has increased substantially, from about 40 percent in 1988 to an estimated 72 percent in 2017.
-Similarly, people with hypertension and cardiovascular disease have benefitted from new drugs including angiotensin-converting enzyme (ACE) inhibitors and statins.
+The rate of good glycemic control – a measure of diabetes management – has increased substantially, from about 40 percent in 1988 to an estimated 72 percent in 2017.
+Similarly, people with hypertension and cardiovascular disease have benefitted from new drugs including angiotensin-converting-enzyme (ACE) inhibitors and statins.
 The rate of controlled hypertension increased from 32 percent in 1999 to 48 percent in 2016.
-Perhaps because of better management of these conditions, the prevalence of cardiovascular disease decreased by about 10 percent between 1997 and 2016.
+Perhaps because of better management of these conditions, the prevalence of cardiovascular disease decreased by about 5 percent between 1997 and 2016.
+Advances in disease management prompt a natural question: How much worse could the COVID-19 pandemic have been in the United States if the burden of these comorbidities had not declined?

 Comorbidity control and prevalence reduction prevented more than 25,000 deaths during the first wave of the pandemic

-Among individuals with any of the three comorbidities, our estimate for the number of COVID-19 fatalities among individuals age 65 and older decreased from 172,000 using the 1990 prevalence and control rates to 145,000 using the corresponding 2017 rates.
-This result implies that comorbidity control and prevalence reduction prevented more than 25,000 deaths during the first wave of the pandemic.
+Among individuals with any of the three comorbidities, our estimate for the number of COVID-19 fatalities among individuals age 65 and older decreased from 171,000 using the 1990 prevalence and control rates to 154,000 using the corresponding 2017 rates.
+This result implies that comorbidity control and prevalence reduction prevented about 17,000 deaths during the first wave of the pandemic.

 Our model can answer other questions, too.
-For example, how many COVID-19 deaths among individuals age 65 and older with diabetes were averted due to improvements in diabetes control between 1990 and 2017 (answer: 3,500).
-Or, by how much does the expected number of COVID-19 deaths decrease for individuals age 65 and older with hypertension, if we assume that comorbidity control reduces mortality risk by 80 percent, rather than by our primary assumption of 33 percent (answer: 12,000).
+For example, how many COVID-19 deaths among individuals age 65 and older with diabetes were averted by improvements in diabetes control between 1990 and 2017?
+(Answer: 4,900).
+Or, by how much does the expected number of COVID-19 deaths decrease for individuals age 65 and older with hypertension if we assume that comorbidity control reduces mortality risk by 80 percent, rather than by our primary assumption of 45 percent?
+(Answer: 12,000).
 This analysis highlights the extent to which innovation in recent decades for other diseases may have helped to reduce COVID-19 mortality.

 Downstream Benefits of Investments in Health-Care Innovation and Lessons for Future Pandemics

-Is the suggestion that more than 25,000 lives were saved over approximately three months substantial?
+Is the suggestion that about 17,000 lives were saved over approximately three months substantial?
 Between 2010-2011 and 2019-2020, the United States averaged around 34,000 flu deaths annually.
-The National Institutes of Health estimates that between January and May 2021, the introduction of COVID-19 vaccines prevented 265,000 COVID-19 infections, 107,000 hospitalizations, and 39,000 COVID-19 deaths among Medicare beneficiaries.
-The estimated prevention of 25,000 COVID-19-related deaths in the same age group during the first wave of the pandemic is in this ballpark.
+The National Institutes of Health estimates that between January and May, 2021, the introduction of COVID-19 vaccines prevented 265,000 COVID-19 infections, 107,000 hospitalizations, and 39,000 COVID-19 deaths among Medicare beneficiaries.
+The estimated prevention of 17,000 COVID-19-related deaths in the same age group during the first wave of the pandemic is in this ballpark.
 Of course, unlike vaccines, better control of diabetes and hypertension, and a reduction in the prevalence of cardiovascular disease do not come with the prospect of ending a pandemic.
-But in the context of lives saved during a pandemic, these advances highlight how innovations to improve the population's overall health have downstream benefits when a national health emergency like COVID-19 arises.
+But in the context of lives saved during a pandemic – these advances highlight how innovations to improve the population's overall health have downstream benefits when a national health emergency— like COVID-19— arises.

 AUTHORS' NOTE: The authors are employed by Tufts Medical Center.
 Development of the model was funded through an unrestricted grant from Amgen, Inc. Neither our employer nor the funder were involved in the development of the model, and neither entity had editorial control over the contents of the proposed blog, which was managed entirely by the authors.